papiodesu/leptos_book/src/deployment/ssr.md

 ## Creating a Containerfile

-The most popular way for people to deploy full-stack apps built with "cargo-leptos」 is to use a cloud hosting service that supports deployment via a Podman or Docker build.
-Here’s a sample 「Containerfile」 / 「Dockerfile", which is based on the one we use to deploy the Leptos website.
+The most popular way for people to deploy full-stack apps built with "cargo-leptos" is to use a cloud hosting service that supports deployment via a Podman or Docker build.
+Here’s a sample "Containerfile" / "Dockerfile", which is based on the one we use to deploy the Leptos website.

 ### Debian